-Subcontracting - The Municipality agrees that Grant Thornton may authorize, allow or require its affiliates and contractors to assist in the performance of the Services and to share in Grant Thornton's rights under the Engagement, including any protections available hereunder, provided that such party(ies) shall commit (as applicable) to be bound by the obligations set forth in the Engagement.
+Subcontracting - The Municipality agrees that Grant Thornton may authorize, allow or require its affiliates and contractors to assist in the performance of the Services and to share in Grant Thornton's rights under the Engagement, including any protections available thereunder, provided that such party(ies) shall commit (as applicable) to be bound by the obligations set forth in the Engagement.

-Grant Thornton International Ltd. - Grant Thornton is a Canadian member of Grant Thornton International Ltd., a global organization of member firms in over 100 countries.
+Grant Thornton International Ltd - Grant Thornton is a Canadian member of Grant Thornton International Ltd., a global organization of member firms in over 100 countries.
 Member firms are not members of one international partnership or otherwise legal partners with each other.
 There is no common ownership, control, governance, or agency relationship between member firms.

-Assisting firms - Unless otherwise stipulated within the Engagement, this Engagement is with Grant Thornton.
+Assisting Firms - Unless otherwise stipulated within the Engagement, this Engagement is with Grant Thornton.
 In the course of providing the Services, we may at our sole discretion, draw upon the resources of or subcontract a portion of the Services to another entity (including a partnership) which may carry on business under the name which may include within its name "Grant Thornton" or be another member firm of the worldwide network of Grant Thornton International Ltd. member firms (hereinafter "GT Affiliates").

-Unless a GT Affiliate is contracted by you to provide any of the Services which are subject to this Engagement, the provision of those Services remain the responsibility of Grant Thornton and the Municipality agrees that it will not bring any claim, whether in contract, tort (including negligence) or otherwise against any GT Affiliate in respect of this Engagement or the Services defined herein.
+Unless a GT Affiliate is directly contracted by you to provide any of the Services which are subject to this Engagement, the provision of those Services remain the responsibility of Grant Thornton and the Municipality agrees that it will not bring any claim, whether in contract, tort (including negligence) or otherwise against any GT Affiliate in respect of this Engagement or the Services defined herein.
 In these circumstances, any GT Affiliate that deals with you for the purpose of completing the Services does so on behalf of Grant Thornton.
 The provisions of this clause have been stipulated for the benefit of GT Affiliates.
 GT Affiliates will have the right to rely on this clause as if they were parties to the Engagement and will have the right (subject to the discretion of the courts) to a stay in proceedings if you bring any claim against any GT Affiliates in breach of this clause.

-Non-solicitation - In addition to any further non-solicitation rights as may be defined within the Engagement, the Municipality agrees that it shall not solicit for employment or hire any of the partners, principals, employees or consultants of Grant Thornton or GT Affiliates who are involved in the performance of the Services during the term of the Engagement and for a period of twelve (12) months thereafter, without our express written consent.
+Non-solicitation - The Municipality agrees that it shall not solicit for employment or hire any of the partners, principals, employees or consultants of Grant Thornton who are involved in the performance of the Services during the term of the Engagement and for a period of twelve (12) months thereafter.

-Confidentiality - All information which Grant Thornton receives from the Municipality or the Municipality's directors, officers, agents, advisors or counsel in connection with the performance of the Services and which is for the time being confidential ("Confidential Information"), will be held in strict confidence, provided that Grant Thornton shall be free to, without the requirement to seek any further consent or authorization from the Municipality, make disclosures (a) as a result of any applicable law, court or other order binding upon it, under the laws of, or pursuant to any governmental action (including requests and orders), regulatory requirement, or professional standard obligations (including disclosure to a provincial institute of Canadian chartered professional accountants); (b) of such information to any professional advisers, consultants and/or contractors, including GT Affiliates it may consult in connection with the Engagement and the performance of the Services; and (c) as set out in the Engagement.
+Confidentiality - All information which Grant Thornton receives from the Municipality or the Municipality's directors, officers, agents, advisors or counsel in connection with the Engagement and which is for the time being confidential ("Confidential Information"), will be held in strict confidence, provided that Grant Thornton shall be free to, without the requirement to seek any further consent or authorization from the Municipality, make disclosures (a) as a result of any applicable law, court or other order binding upon it, under the laws of, or pursuant to any governmental action (including requests and orders), regulatory requirement, or professional standard obligations (including disclosure to a provincial institute of chartered professional accountants); (b) of such information to any professional advisers, consultants and contractors, including GT Affiliates it may consult in connection with the Engagement and the performance of the Services; and (c) as set out in the Engagement.